& HEALTH INITIATIVES

-Africa Connect's medical and health initiatives include both emergent and preventative medical care to the children of Graceway Victory Academy.
+Africa Connect's medical and health initiatives include both emergent and preventative medical care to the children of Baraka HSS Academy.
 All new students enrolled receive pre-enrollment physicals which include HIV testing.
-Services are provided in conjunction with nearby Raphael Clinic, a small facility with better than average lab equipment, diagnostic and treatment capabilities.
+Services are provided in conjunction with a nearby clinic, a small facility with better than average lab equipment, diagnostic and treatment capabilities.
 Emergent clinic visits continue throughout the school year, as necessary, for children with acute illnesses such as malaria.

 Deworming is done annually at the school and the enrolled children participate in government-sponsored preventative health initiatives such as vaccination clinics.
 For HIV-positive children, HIV meds are available through the government.
 Preschool social workers facilitate enrollment in these services and make follow-up visits to the home to ensure the children consistently receive the medication.

-A partnership has also been established with Cherangani Nursing Home, a small private hospital within easy travel distance of the school where more complicated cases are sent which cannot be handled at Raphael Clinic.
+A partnership has also been established with Cherangani Nursing Home, a small private hospital within easy travel distance of the school where more complicated cases are sent which cannot be handled at the local clinic.

 The aim of preventative health initiatives is to maintain optimum health for the children and, through early medical intervention, prevent needless costly complications.

 For the last six years, Africa Connect's Director of Medical and Health Initiatives, Sue Choquette, has traveled from the U.S. for a one month trip to Kenya.
 Rural clinics are conducted in partnership with local churches and a team of local doctors, nurses and pharmacy technicians to provide clinics in rural villages which have limited or no medical facilities or care available.